 Geberit generally uses energy purchased externally.
-The direct energy carriers (Scope 1) include the combustibles natural gas, biogas, lique-fied petroleum gas (LPG), diesel for power generation, heating oil extra light and solid combustibles, as well as the fuels diesel, gasoline, lique-fied petroleum gas (LPG) and natural gas (CNG).
+The direct energy carriers (Scope 1) include the combustibles natural gas, biogas, lique-fied petroleum gas (LPG), diesel for power generation, heating oil extra light, as well as the fuels diesel, gasoline, liquefied petroleum gas (LPG) and natural gas (CNG).
 The indirect energy carriers (Scope 2) include electricity and district heating.

-Energy consumption decreased by 4.6% in the reporting year and is now 790.3 GWh.
-Since the acquisition of Sanitec in 2015, it has been possible to reduce energy consumption by 13.3%, making a significant contribution to reductions in the environmental impact.
+Energy consumption decreased by 3.5% in the reporting year and is now 762.3 GWh.
+Since the acquisition of Sanitec in 2015, it has been possible to reduce energy consumption by 16.4%, making a significant contribution to reductions in the environmental impact.

-Combustibles (primarily from ceramic production), including district heating, still account for the greatest share of energy consumption at 67.8%, followed by electricity with 28.4% and fuels with 3.8%.
+Combustibles (primarily for ceramic production), including district heating, still account for the greatest share of energy consumption at 66.9%, followed by electricity with 29.2% and fuels with 3.9%.

 Renewable sources of energy are to be expanded continuously as part of the sustainability strategy.
 Since 2012, a block heating station has been in use in Pfullendorf (DE).
-This plant was fed by 8.1 GWh of regionally produced biogas in 2018.
-The electricity generated by the plant (3.1 GWh) is fed into the transmission grid and the resulting heat (3.9 GWh) can be used in production, thereby reducing the use of natural gas.
-In total, renewable energy sources accounted for 5.2% of combustibles.
+In 2019, this plant was fed by 8.7 GWh of regionally produced biogas.
+The electricity generated by the plant (3.3 GWh) is fed into the transmission grid and the resulting heat (4.3 GWh) can be used in production, thereby reducing the use of natural gas.
+In total, renewable energy sources accounted for 4.3% of combustibles.

 Since 2013, the roof area at the plant in Givisiez (CH) has been made available to an energy services provider for a 3,050 m2 photovoltaic installation.
-It generated 0.5 GWh of electricity in 2018.
+It generated 0.4 GWh of electricity in 2019.
 However, this contribution is not included in the energy balance as the energy produced is managed by the regional energy supplier.
-Overall, the share of purchased green electricity was increased by 3 GWh to 50 GWh in 2018 - meaning that renewable sources of energy accounted for 40.6% of total electricity consumption.
+Overall, the volume of purchased green electricity was increased by 3 GWh to 53 GWh in 2019 - meaning that renewable sources of energy accounted for 42.1% of total electricity consumption.